jagennath-hari/RGBD-3DGS-SLAM/README.md

   depth_topic: 'None'
   depth_scale: 1
 ```
-[UniDepthV2](https://github.com/lpiccinelli-eth/UniDepth) will estimate both camera intrensics and metric Depth Map.
+[UniDepthV2](https://github.com/lpiccinelli-eth/UniDepth) will estimate both camera intrinsics and metric Depth Map.
 So an RGB-D Image will be produced regardless.

 To execute the SLAM system
 Move to MonoGS directory if not already ```cd MonoGS```.